Course Directory

 Category: Early Childhood

-Term(s) Offered: Fall, Summer 2
+Term(s) Offered: Fall Online, Summer 2 On Campus

 Good classroom management is at the heart of effective teaching.
 This course is aimed at teachers in regular and special education settings who want to learn how to organize their classrooms to help students realize their maximum potential while also keeping their classes on track.
 It includes a step-by-step approach for setting up and carrying out a behavior modification strategy.
 This course is intended for teachers with less than five years experience, but even more experienced professionals will come away with new techniques to add to their repertoire.